-The research interns meet on Friday afternoons (usually 3-5PM) to review progress and discuss career oriented issues and other topics of interest.
+The research interns meet weekly to review progress and discuss career oriented issues and other topics of interest.
 The TTCSP is a collaborative effort between the International Relations Program, University of Pennsylvania and the Foreign Policy Research Institute.

 The duration of the internship is 16 weeks and the time commitment ranges from 8-10 hours a week for a part time internship.

 Students seeking a more in depth experience can work on major research projects and serve as a project lead for a research project, publication or conference.
 This is an excellent opportunity for those students looking to gain work experience before entering graduate school or for those who want to position themselves for full time paid employment at a law firm, think tank or consulting firm.
 These internships require a minimum of 10-15 hours a week.

 The work schedule is flexible with the vast majority of the assignments being done off-site at a research library.
 Interns are entitled to attend (free of charge) conferences and lectures on domestic and foreign policy topics at the Foreign Policy Research Institute, World Affairs Council and the University of Pennsylvania.